johnjansen/buffkit/README.md

 # Buffkit

+> **⚠️ WARNING: EARLY DEVELOPMENT - NOT READY FOR USE**
+>
+> This project is in very early development and is **NOT FUNCTIONAL** yet.
+The API is unstable, features are incomplete, and breaking changes will occur frequently.
+Do not use this in any production or serious development work.
+>
+> This README documents the intended design and API, not the current implementation.

 An opinionated SSR-first stack for Buffalo (Go) that brings Rails-like batteries to server-rendered applications — without the bloat.

 ## What is Buffkit?